C++ multiset cend

 3

-In the above example, cend function is used to return an iterator pointing next to the last element in the mymultiset multiset.
+In the provided instance, the cend method is employed to retrieve an iterator indicating the position immediately following the final element within the mymultiset multiset.